What Does It Mean to Have a Shallow Vagina?

 "Having regular vaginal sexual activity can help to maintain the vagina's length and width, and reduces dryness," Patel advised.

-Other factors that can affect the length of your vagina
+What other factors can affect the length of your vagina?

 Sexual intercourse and childbirth can also affect the length of your vaginal canal.
 When you are sexually aroused, your vaginal canal lengthens to accommodate penetration.